ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.sma-em/README.md

 - Detailed Each of the 3 phases with regard of active power, reactive power, apparent power, cosphi, Amperage, Voltage
 - Detailed Each of the 3 phases with surplus of active power, reactive power, apparent power, cosphi, Amperage, Voltage
 - Detailed Each of the 3 phases counter
-- Serial Number, Software Version, SUSyID of SMA Energy Meter
+- Serial Number, Software Version, SUSyID of SMA Energy Meter and Sunny Home Manager

 ### Options
 - Selection options over each individual phase L1 / L2 / L3